EU, AstraZeneca both claim win in vaccine delivery legal dispute | DW | 18.06.2021

-The European Commission hailed a court ruling that AstraZeneca breached its contract.
-But the drugmaker is now obliged to deliver far fewer extra doses than the EU had sought.
+The European Commission has hailed a court ruling that AstraZeneca breached its contract.
+But the drugmaker is now obliged to deliver far fewer extra doses than initially sought by the EU.

 A Belgian court on Friday ordered AstraZeneca to deliver 50 million additional COVID-19 vaccine doses to the European Union according to a strict timetable, or face a fine.